 - Tuesdays at 4 PM ET -- instructor A. Barr

 Second year Latin consists of two semester courses: Latin 2a & 2b.
 In the first semester (autumn) we cover chapters 20-29 in Wheelock's Latin, 6th ed. revised.
-(Starting autumn 2012, students will use Wheelock's Latin, 7th edition.
-For 2011-12 school year: Wheelock's Latin, 6th ed., rev.).
 In the second semester (spring) we cover chapters 30-40.
 Weekly quizzes and homework require students to develop and maintain good study habits.
-Please purchase Wheelock's Latin 7th ed.
-It is not necessary to purchase the companion workbook since the instructor provides plenty of online review games that serve the same purpose.
+Please purchase Wheelock's Latin 7th Edition It is not necessary to purchase the companion workbook since the instructor provides plenty of online review games that serve the same purpose.